MonikaBarget/distant-reading/docs/pages_tasksheet_girlboss.md

 ### Questions for data analysis

-In your data analysis, you can try and follow the steps outlined in Skill 2.1.
-Voyant Tools and Skills 2.2.
-Case Study.
 Here are some questions that you could explore based on YouTube comments left under videos and talks discussing the girlboss movement and female entrepreneurship:

 * What emotions do commenters express regarding the girlboss movement?
 Which adjectives and phrases are frequently used to describe female entrepreneurs?
 * How do viewers evaluate empowerment and agency among women in entrepreneurship?
 Is there a dominant view or significant division?